Enter GrameenEnergy.com

 are separated by adsorbtion and then destroyed, together with the organic surfactant, by anodic oxidation and the radioactivity

-B9 Coal (http://www.b9coal.com/) who are developing projects that combine coal gasification with alkaline fuel cells to produce utility scale
+remains in the aqueous phase.
+(Winner) B9 Coal (http://www.b9coal.com/) who are developing projects that combine coal gasification with alkaline fuel cells to produce utility scale

 low carbon electricity from the world's abundant coal reserves.
 The coal gasification process produces a syngas which is then

-Baxi (http://www.baxi.co.uk/) Ecogen is a micro-CHP unit that can generate 1KW of electricity and provide all the heating and hot water
+cleaned up so that the CO2 is captured and the hydrogen fuels the integrated gasification fuel cell power station.
+(Commended) Baxi (http://www.baxi.co.uk/) Ecogen is a micro-CHP unit that can generate 1KW of electricity and provide all the heating and hot water

 needs of a typical household.
 It is a wall-hung boiler that uses a Free Piston Stirling Engine and through intelligent controls

 it manages the flow temperature to match the property heat requirements.
-(Winner)
+(Winner) Biomatrix Water Technology.

 (http://www.biomatrixwater.com/) Their Dynamic Media Active Island Reactor is an engineered floating island and underwater ecosystem that supports